gmc-code/PC-microbit-micropython/docs/lessons/Built_in_images.rst

 ----------------------------------------

 | When a sleep is used along wiht clearing the display, an image can be made to flash.
-| The code below flashes a the built-in heart image
+| The code below flashes a the built-in heart image.

 .. code-block:: python